allaboutgreg-net/BlogMigrator/README.md

 		</dependency>
 	</dependencies>

-##License
+## License

-This program is provided under the MIT License v2.
-You are free to fork it to make it your own, but you need to respect the MIT License v2.
+This program is provided under the MIT License.
+You are free to fork it to make it your own, but you need to respect the MIT License.